-The tendered rate shall include full compensation for the servicing of the isolator, internal cleaning of the enclosure, inspection of the contact points, switching mechanism, earthing and connections to the fixed appliance.
+The tendered rate shall include full compensation for the servicing of the isolator, internal cleaning of the enclosure, inspection of the wiring and connection points, earthing and connections to the fixed appliance.
 Isolator face plate shall be fitted with an engraved Multi-layered phenolic plastic label as per Nosa-standard, cost of, which is included in the rate.